MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Belgium/how-to-file-non-euro-sepa-payments.md

 ---
     title: How to File Non-Euro SEPA Payments
     description: In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can file non-euro SEPA payments with the bank.
-This is useful when you make payments to other countries that do not use SEPA and for currencies other than the euro.
+This is useful when you make payments to other countries/regions that do not use SEPA and for currencies other than the euro.

     documentationcenter: ''
     author: SorenGP